-What is delusional disorder?
+What is Delusional Disorder?

 Delusional disorder, formerly called paranoid disorder, is a type of serious mental illness called "psychosis" in which a person cannot distinguish between the real and the imagined.
 The main characteristic of this disorder is the presence of delusions, which are unshakable beliefs in something false.
-Delusions are defined as fixed and false beliefs that conflict with reality.
-Despite the evidence to the contrary, a person in a delusional state cannot set aside his convictions.
-Through misinterpretation of events, delusions are also strengthened.

-Types of Delusions
+What are the Types of Delusions Disorder?

 There are different delusional disorders based on the major theme of experienced delusions.
 Types of delusional disorder include:

-Causes of Delusions
+What are the Causes of Delusions Disorder?

-A delusional condition diagnosis is made if:
+A diagnosis of a delusional condition is made if:

 • The person has one or more delusions that last a month or more.